GetAmaral/infinity2/TURBO_MIGRATION_PLAN_V2.md

 ## 📊 EXECUTIVE SUMMARY

-This plan implements Turbo Drive across the Infinity application to achieve SPA-like navigation without page reloads.
+This plan implements Turbo Drive across the Luminai application to achieve SPA-like navigation without page reloads.
 The migration is broken into 8 focused phases with clear rollback capability.

 **Key Findings from Investigation:**
 - ✅ Turbo package installed (`symfony/ux-turbo ^2.30`, `@hotwired/turbo 7.3.0`)